Rupt/floatdiff/README.rst

     floatdiff(x, y) == float(rank(y) - rank(x)) # True

-casted to floating point for convenience with small and large distances.
+uses floating point for coverage of small and large distances.

 A bits-precision equivalent conversion is given by ``bits``.